 Overview

-All component messages destined for the caller (user) in BRAHMS should be passed to the local output object, bout, which is of type ComponentOut (undocumented) and has a similar interface to that of cout.
-These messages will be routed through the BRAHMS Structured Log facility, provided by the framework.
+Component messages destined for the parallel-ready Structured Log should be passed to the local output object, bout, which is of type ComponentOut (undocumented) and has a similar interface to that of cout.

 Notes